We are searching for

 • Potential for Catastrophic Tire Failure: In extreme cases, the weakened state of a dry-rotted tire can lead to catastrophic failure, such as a tire blowout.
 This is especially dangerous on highways and can result in loss of vehicle control, posing a severe risk to the safety of the driver and others on the road.

-Can Tires With Dry Rot Be Saved?
+Can Dry Rotted Tires Be Saved?

 Short-term Repair Alternatives

-Once dry rot is detected, vehicle owners have only a short period of time to replace or attempt to repair the damage.
+Once tire dry rot is detected, vehicle owners have only a short period of time to replace or attempt to repair the damage.
 One of the most common solutions is to rub a generous amount of water-based tire degreaser on the affected area.
 Apply the degreaser along every inch where dry rot appears.
 Do this twice and let the area air dry for a couple of hours.
 Buy water-based tire oils to condition and improve the rubber.

 According to Discount Tire, tire dry rotting can set in as little as five years.
 Humid environments tend to slow down the rotting process because the rubber is not conducive to severe splintering and cracking.